Jet Airways: Bankruptcy and cessation of services

-As of November 2018, Jet Airways has been reported to have a negative financial outlook due to increasing losses.
-In March 2019 it was reported that nearly a fourth of Jet Airways' aircraft were grounded due to unpaid lease rates.
+As of November 2018, Jet Airways was reported to have a negative financial outlook due to increasing losses.
+In March 2019, it was reported that nearly a fourth of Jet Airways' aircraft inventory was grounded due to unpaid lease rates.
 On 25 March 2019, Mr. Naresh Goyal and his wife Anitha Goyal stepped down from the board of directors.

-On 5 April, Indian Oil Corporation stopped supplying fuel to the airline, citing non-payment of dues as the emergency funds have still not been credited.
-On 17 April, the airline suspended all flight operations, due to lenders rejecting Rs 4 billion of emergency funding and its membership in the International Air Transport Association (IATA) was suspended.
-On 17 June, after getting no acceptable offers from Etihad Airways and Hinduja Group, lenders to Jet Airways decided to refer the company to National Company Law Tribunal (NCLT) for bankruptcy proceedings with debt of $1.2 billion.
+On 5 April 2019, Indian Oil Corporation stopped supplying fuel to Jet Airways, citing non-payment of dues as the emergency funds have still not been credited.
+On 17 April 2019, Jet Airways suspended all flight operations after lenders spurned a ₹4 billion emergency funding request, and its membership in the International Air Transport Association (IATA) was suspended too.
+On 17 June 2019, after receiving no acceptable offers from Etihad Airways and Hinduja Group, lenders of Jet Airways decided to refer the company to National Company Law Tribunal (NCLT) for bankruptcy proceedings with debt amounting to $1.2 billion.

-As the group faces insolvency proceedings in the Netherlands after failing to pay two creditors, NCLAT (National Company Law Appellate Tribunal) has allowed cross-border insolvency proceedings stating that the "Dutch Trustee (Administrator) will work in cooperation with the 'Resolution Professional of India."
+As the group faced insolvency proceedings in the Netherlands after failing to pay two creditors, the NCLAT allowed cross-border insolvency proceedings, stating that the "Dutch Trustee (Administrator) would work in cooperation with the 'Resolution Professional of India.'"

-In early 2020, Enso Group, tried to rescue the airline with Russian Far East Development Fund, and participated in talks for buying controlling stake in it from its committee of creditors(CoC), but talks fell through.
+In early 2020, the Enso Group attempted to rescue the airline with the Russian Far East Development Fund and participated in talks to buy a controlling stake from its committee of creditors (CoC), but the talks fell through.

 Restart

-India's Jet Airways will resume flights in the first quarter of F.Y.
-2022-23 after its creditors approved a bid from entrepreneur Murari Lal Jalan and asset management firm Kalrock, which is part of the Fritsch Group, an investment group founded by serial real estate and tech entrepreneur Florian Fritsch.
-Following this, on 22 June 2021, the NCLT approved the resolution put forward by Kalrock-Jalan consortium.
-In an oral order, the NCLT has given 90 days to the Ministry of Civil Aviation and the Directorate General of Civil Aviation for allotting airport slots to Jet Airways.
-Jet Airways-II could take to the skies next summer as a full service domestic airline with a fleet of six aircraft.
-Jet Airways took to the skies again on 6 May 2022 after a gap of three years.
-This was a testing flight to ensure the aircraft's safety.
-It received its Air Operator's Certificate on 20 May 2022.